warncke/immutable-access-control/README.md

 Multiple identical access control rules can be set for different roles.

 An error will be thrown on any invalid rules.

+## Check access to model

+    var accessControl = new ImmutableAccessControl()

+    accessControl.allowModel({
+        action: 'create',
+        model: 'foo',
+        session: {
+            roles: ['all', 'anonymous', ...],
+            sessionId: '...',
+        }
+    })

+In this example access to the `create` action on the `foo` model is requested for the `session` that is passed in.

+Immutable Access Control operates in strict mode by default which requires that a session with a sessionId and an array of roles be passed to each allow request.

+## Check access to a model action with a scope

+    accessControl.allowModel({
+        action: 'list',
+        model: 'foo',
+        scope: 'any',
+        session: { ... }
+    })

+## Disabling strict model

+    var accessControl = new ImmutableAccessControl({strict: false})

+    accessControl.allowModel({
+        action: 'create',
+        model: 'foo',
+    })

+With strict mode disabled a session is not required and if it is not passed or a session missing roles is passed then defaults will be provided.

+The default roles are `all` and either `anonymous` or `authenticated` depending on whether or not there is a session with an accountId passed.

+In most cases strict mode should be enabled.